 What can you do if you haven’t found a nearby place to meditate?
 One good answer: D.I.Y.
 Here are 7 tips from Rod Meade Sperry to get you started.

 Being part of a meditation group is a wonderful thing: it keeps us motivated in our practice, and it ensures that we have a relationship with sangha, the third of Buddhism’s “three jewels” — ideally, a rewarding, heart-opening experience in itself.
 If you don’t have as much access to a group as you’d like, why not consider starting one?
-I’ve been part of starting two groups and have found that making it work is not necessarily as difficult as one might expect.
+I’ve been part of starting two groups and have found that making it work doesn’t have to be as difficult as you might expect.

 1. Get to know the Buddhist-friendly groups in your area